-Stage Temperature Duration Organisms Mesophilic Moderate, up to 40 2 days Initial decomposition is done by mesophilic °C organisms that thrive at moderate temperatures High, over 40 °C Thermophilic Few days to several months Mesophilic organisms become less competitive and replaced by thermophilic heat loving microbes.
-High temperatures break down proteins, fats, and complex carbs like cellulose and hemicellulose (major structural molecules in plants) Mesophilic Moderate, up to 40 Several months As the compounds decrease, compost (curing or temperature gradually decreases and mesophilic maturation organisms take over again for the final curing phase) of the remaining organic matter.
+Tuble 12.
+The phases of composing Stage Temperature Duration Organisms Mesophilic Moderate, up to 40 °C 2 days Initial decomposition is done by mesophilic organisms that thrive at moderate temperatures Thermophilic High, over 40 °C Few days to several months Mesophilic organisms become less competitive and replaced by thermophilic heat loving microbes.
+High temperatures break down proteins, fats, and complex carbs like cellulose and hemicellulose (major structural molecules in plants)

-Table 11: The phases of composting
+Table 12.
+The phases of composting

-As seen from the Table 11, the composting process can prolong to several months.
+As seen from the Table 12, the composting process can prolong to several months.